Divensky/responsive-layouts/03/Readme.md

 I had to make adjustments for the browser styles which were adding margins between my paragraphs.
 Kevin did not seem to have done that and I wonder why.

-I think that's all the key differences but I am going to watch his solution again tomorrow to freshly see if I'd missed anything else.
+I think that's all the key differences.
+I will progress on the course to see if any other differences have an explanation.